NeurodataWithoutBorders/nwb-guide/docs/installation.rst

 MacOS - Intel
 -------------

-This installation applies to previous-generation Apple MacBooks (prior to M1-M4).
+This installation applies to previous-generation Apple computers (prior to M1-M4).

 Download and run `NWB-GUIDE-x64.dmg <https://github.com/NeurodataWithoutBorders/nwb-guide/releases/latest/download/NWB-GUIDE-x64.dmg>`_.
 This will prompt you to move the app into your 'Applications' folder.
 Then open the 'NWB GUIDE' app from your 'Applications' folder.

 MacOS - Apple Silicon
 ---------------------

-This installation applies to current-generation Apple MacBooks (M1-M4+).
+This installation applies to [current-generation Apple computers (M1-M4+)](https://support.apple.com/en-us/116943).

 Download and run `NWB-GUIDE-arm64.dmg <https://github.com/NeurodataWithoutBorders/nwb-guide/releases/latest/download/NWB-GUIDE-arm64.dmg>`_.
 This will prompt you to move the app into your 'Applications' folder.
 Then open the 'NWB GUIDE' app from your 'Applications' folder.